Introducing Adobe Lightroom: Everything To Know

 Darktable’s cross-platform capability is an excellent Lightroom alternative.
 It doesn’t matter what system you’ve used; if you decide to use Darktable, you’re covered.
 No more falling in love with a solution only to be unable to download it because of your chosen platform.

-Editors with no budget or dabblers who aren’t willing to invest yet can take advantage of Darktable’s open source position and have a reliable batch image editor for RAW files.
+Editors with no budget or dabblers who aren’t willing to invest yet can take advantage of Darktable’s position and have a reliable batch image editor for RAW files.

-One significant advantage of Darktable is open source program.
-If you’re knowledgable with programming, you can go into the code and modify it for your purposes.
+One significant advantage of Darktable is a free program.
+If you’re knowledgeable about programming, you can go into the code and modify it for your purposes.
 While this is helpful only to a niche photography audience, it is becoming more common to have the coding skills to make changes.

 Use Darktable if you: